Reversibility of quantum resources through probabilistic protocols: Notation and basic properties

 The \deff{deterministic strong converse rate} is

 We note here that there are differences in the precise definition of a strong converse in the literature, and stronger definitions can sometimes be encountered.
 One such variant is

 The difference between $r^\dagger$ and $r^\ddagger$ is that the former maximises over rates which are truly achievable, albeit with a large error; in other words, for all sufficiently large $n$, the fidelity with the target state must be larger than some non-zero constant.
 On the other hand, the maximisation in~\eqref{eq:def_sc_stronger} only requires that the fidelity be non-zero infinitely often.
 It can be noticed that $r_{p=1}^\dagger \leq r_{p=1}^\ddagger$ in general, although we do not know if this inequality can ever be strict when considering i.i.d.\ state transformations as we do here.
-We choose to employ the definition of $r_{p=1}^\dagger$ in Eq.~\eqref{eq:def_sc} as it will lead to tighter statements of our results.
+We choose to employ the definition of $r^\dagger$ as in Eq.~\eqref{eq:def_sc} as it will lead to tighter statements of our results.
+On the other hand, we will sometimes use $r^\ddagger$ to provide potentially stronger upper (converse) bounds on rates.
+A reader not interested in these technicalities may safely ignore the difference between the two definitions.

 For completeness, we will also briefly consider the \deff{strong converse probabilistic rate}